 ACE Teachers are considered the teachers of record for the Catholic schools in which they serve.

-They are expected to demonstrate dispositions of professionalism, receptiveness to student needs, a growth mindset, appreciation for community and appreciation for human dignity.
-These dispositions are self-assessed by candidates at the start and end of the program and by supervisors in rating performance indicators, particularly 4.3, 2.1 Pillar III.1, Pillar III.1.
+They are expected to demonstrate dispositions of professionalism, receptiveness to student needs, coachability, appreciation for community, and appreciation for human dignity.
+These dispositions are self-assessed by candidates at the start and end of the program and by supervisors in rating performance indicators, particularly 4.3, 2.1 Pillar II.1, Pillar III.1.